Synagogue of Deal

-The Synagogue of Deal is a Sephardi Orthodox synagogue on Norwood Avenue in Deal, New Jersey, United States.
-Established in 1973 by the local Syrian Jewish community, it was the first synagogue to be built in Deal.
+The Synagogue of Deal is a Sephardi Orthodox Jewish congregation and synagogue, located on Norwood Avenue in Deal, New Jersey, in the United States.
+Established in 1973 by the local Syrian Jewish community, it was the first synagogue built in Deal.

 Background

 The Syrian Jewish community of New Jersey, which traces its roots to Syria, Egypt, Iran, and Iraq, initially coalesced as a summer community in Bradley Beach.
 Members began moving to Deal in the 1960s, and by 1973 the Deal community numbered more than 100 homeowners.
 Thousands of Syrian Jewish families continued to descend on the borough during the summers, and by 2009 local historians estimated that the year-round population in Deal was 80 percent Syrian Jewish.

 History

 Syrian Jews, a Sephardi community which maintains strong Orthodox traditions, had been praying together in members' homes in Deal and also in a local social hall for many years.
 The Synagogue of Deal was dedicated in 1973 after a 15-year effort to establish a house of worship for the growing community.
 It was the first synagogue to be built in Deal.

 At the dedication ceremony in July 1973, three antique Persian Torah scrolls, estimated to be about 200 years and which had been "artistically restored", were gifted to the synagogue, bringing its total of Torah scrolls to five.
 Upon its opening, 200 families joined the synagogue's membership rolls.
 By 1979, membership had increased to 450 families.
 The synagogue also operated three satellite locations in order "to make it as convenient as possible for people to get to the synagogue", according to spiritual leader Rabbi Isaac Dwek.

 In the late 1990s, congregants of the Synagogue of Deal helped create an eruv, a halakhic boundary enabling residents to carry items on Shabbat between private and public domains.
 The 18 mi-long boundary, called the Jersey Shore Eruv, encircles Deal and seven nearby municipalities.